When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 There’s no legal limit to the number of 401(k)s you can have at one time, but you can only contribute new money to the plan at your current employer.
 Therefore, it usually doesn’t make sense to keep open 401(k) plans from previous companies.
 To simplify things, better monitor your investments, and maintain control over your accounts, it’s a good idea to consolidate old 401(k)s into your current 401(k) or an IRA.

-Hopefully by now, you’re thinking about 401(k)s more as 401(yay!)s, and really understand what they are and what they can do for you and your employees.
+Hopefully you’re now thinking about 401(k)s more as 401(yay)s.
+And with this overview, you’ll be able to understand what they are and what they can do for your employees.